kemery919/Assignment01-Controllers-Routes/README.md

 ## Software Design III
 ### Assignment 01 - Controllers & Routes

+#### Re-populate the database by running the bash script using the following bash terminal command:
+./repopDb.sh

+Then manually run the query from /Data/chinook_data.sql

 #### Album Controller
 - Get All Albums [GET api/album]
 - Get Album by ID [GET api/album{albumId}]